|

 27.

-26. As you can see Sooley went bottom up once more trying to navigate a tree filled hill climb, (which had been easily completed by Maffer and I moments before!)
+26. As you can see, Sooley went bottom up once again this time trying to navigate a tree filled hill climb, (which had been easily navigated by Maffer and I moments before!)
 LoL...E for effort though.

 25.